rourabpaul1986/academic_web_scripts/README.md

 The program is tested with <b>python 3.9.6</b>, <b>selenium 4.25.0</b> & <b>webdriver_manager 4.0.2</b>
 This repository has two files: (1) date_loader.txt and (2)erp.py
 ## Steps
-The execution is involved with two steps: (1) Writing date_loader.txt in proper format 7 (2) Run erp.py script with required command line arguments
+The execution is involved with two steps: (1) Writing date_loader.txt in proper format(2) Run erp.py script with required command line arguments.
 ### 1. Write date_loader.txt
 You need to make a date_loader.txt file which must have 4 columns in each rows.
 The 1st column stores the date, 2nd column stores the time of the class, 3rd column stores the student attendance status ('P'/'A') and finaly the 4th column should be the serial number of the students. <b>Please be carefull, date_loader.txt must not have any empty lines</b>
 ```